Sergey Nivens - Fotolia

 Facebook recently introduced the ability to use what they call a Facebook Security Key as a second factor of authentication to its site.
-In order to use this feature within Facebook, the user needs to own a universal second factor, or U2F, device to enable login approvals through the security section of their profile.
+In order to use this feature within Facebook, the user needs to own a universal second factor device, or U2F security key, to enable login approvals through the security section of their profile.

 The universal second factor standard was created by Google and Yubico, and uses the FIDO protocol with standard public key cryptography to provide a secure second form of authentication.